prosthesis on Flickr”>

 Years ago my good friend Isabel gave me The Autobiography Box: A Step-by-Step Kit for Examining the Life Worth Living by Brian Bouldrey.
-I love the gift, but beginning to write an autobiography or memoir, even as a writing exercise, felt odd when I was barely in my mid 20s.
+I love the gift, side effects but beginning to write an autobiography or memoir, treatment even as a writing exercise, felt odd when I was barely in my mid 20s.
 (If only Girls was around back then…) Still, I liked the prompts and opened the box once in a while when I organized my desk.
 Each time, I’d think I should tackle some of the topics.
 Anyway, I’d like to write more and perhaps this box can help.

 First up, chosen sort of at random:

 Write about the first time you went away from home alone.
 Was it a vacation?
 Was it for work?
 Were you looking for something?
 Were you running away?
 Do you see that excursion as a “hero’s journey,” or did you go kicking and screaming?
 How did it change you?

 I’m not sure I’ve truly ever been away from home alone.
 Totally alone.
 Sure, I’ve traveled on my own, but even then there was always something familiar there.
 I stayed with friends or visited family.

 Still, I do know the first time I went somewhere without my parents or siblings: Girl Scout camp.

 El Potrero Girl Scout campground is only a couple hours away by bus, but it felt far.
 Before going to camp, I’d never even heard of Lake Elsinore.